zordius/lightncandy/README.md

 * `FLAG_PARENT` : support `{{../var}}` in temlpate.
 Otherwise, `{{../var}}` will cause template error.
 * `FLAG_JSQUOTE` : encode `'` to `&#x27;` .
 Otherwise, `'` will encoded as `&#039;` .
 * `FLAG_ADVARNAME` : support `{{foo.[0].[#te#st].bar}}` style advanced variable naming in temlpate.
-* `FLAG_EXTHELPER` : do not include custom helper codes in compiled PHP codes.
+* `FLAG_EXTHELPER` : do not including custom helper codes into compiled PHP codes.
 This reduce the code size, but you need to take care of your helper functions when rendering.
-If you forget to include required functions, `undefined function` runtime error will be triggered. **Note: Anonymouse functions will always be placed in generated codes**
+If you forget to include required functions when execute rendering function, `undefined function` runtime error will be triggered. **Note: Anonymouse functions will always be placed in generated codes**
 * `FLAG_SPACECTL` : support space control `{{~ }}` or `{{ ~}}` in template.
 Otherwise, `{{~ }}` or `{{ ~}}` will cause template error.
 * `FLAG_HANDLEBARSJS` : align with handlebars.js behaviors, same as `FLAG_JSTRUE + FLAG_JSOBJECT + FLAG_THIS + FLAG_WITH + FLAG_PARENT + FLAG_JSQUOTE + FLAG_ADVARNAME`.
 * `FLAG_ECHO` (experimental): compile to `echo 'a', $b, 'c';` to improve performance.
 This will slow down rendering when the template and data are simple, but will improve 1% ~ 7% when the data is big and looping in the template.